Relay Documentation

 Settings

-Relay organizes 40+ settings into 7 pages.
+Relay organizes all settings into 11 pages.
 All settings are stored in UserDefaults and take effect immediately.
-Groups: General (Appearance, Keyboard) · Terminal (Shell & Environment, Notifications) · Advanced (Storage & Sessions, Shell Integration, AI Assistant).
+Groups: Appearance (Look & Feel, Keyboard) · Environment (Shell, Notifications) · Panes (Editor, Browser) · Power Tools (Memory, Integration, AI, Pipeline) · Account (License).

 Page 1: Appearance